Published July 9, 2026 · 15 min read

 It reads you, not a template

-The weakest tools slot you into one of a fixed set of buckets - sixteen types, six interest codes - and hand everyone in that bucket the same result.
-The strongest read your actual answers: your words, your history, your constraints, and return something only true of you.
+Standardized buckets - sixteen types, six interest codes - are a legitimate starting structure; the best inventories build real occupational matching on top of them.
+The weakest tools just stop there and hand everyone in the bucket the same writeup.
+What separates the strongest tools of either kind is whether anything reads YOUR particulars - your words, your history, your constraints - on top of the structure.
 If two very different people could get the same output, it is a template, not a read.

 It is honest about what it is